janekfleper/typst-fancy-units/src/main.typ

 #tree \

 #let args = (
-  uncertainty-format: "plus-minus",
+  uncertainty-mode: "plus-minus",
-  // uncertainty-format: "parentheses",
+  // uncertainty-mode: "parentheses",
-  // uncertainty-format: "conserve",
+  // uncertainty-mode: "conserve",
 )
 $#format-number(number, tree, ..args)$ \
-#num(uncertainty-format: "conserve")[#n1]
+#num(uncertainty-mode: "conserve")[#n1]

 Why is the 1 formatted differently in the two cases? \
 $1 / (a b)^1$ $1 / (a b)^10$ \